RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 5. To add your user to the video and render groups, use the following command with the sudo password:

+**Note**: *render group* is required only for Ubuntu v20.04.
+For all other ROCm supported operating systems, continue to use *video group*.

 ::

      sudo usermod -a -G video $LOGNAME